Crackvignoule/NetworkClock/README.md

 ## Getting Time via TCP

 NetworkClock allows users to retrieve the current time in a custom format over TCP/IP.
 To use this feature, ensure the NetworkClock app is running, then connect to it using the configured port (default is 12345).
+You can edit the port in config.toml

 ### Example using netcat: